DataWzard/my-reading-list/README.md

 * [x] 📈 Infinite Powers: How Calculus Reveals the Secrets of the Universe - Steven Strogatz
 * [x] 🎯 Game Theory: Understanding the Mathematics of Life - Brian Clegg
 * [x] 📐 Shape: The Hidden Geometry of Information, Biology, Strategy, Democracy, and Everything - Jordan Ellenberg
+* [ ] 🤖 Why Machines Learn: The Elegant Math Behind Modern AI - Anil Ananthaswamy
+* [ ] 🧮 A Mind for Numbers: How to Excel at Math and Science - Barbra Oakley

 ### 🚀 Physics & Cosmology